z3rz3s/taxcrawler-dm/README.md

   - Attempt 2: `2025-12-01 00:00:01`
   - Attempt 3: `2025-12-01 00:00:02`
 - Since the SAT compares exact datetime values, each request is a technically different period
-- Blocking risk is effectively eliminated for normal usage

 This protection applies to CFDI mode only.
 Metadata mode has no duplicate restrictions.